Ready for the Tab? Here's How Much It Costs to Build a Wet Bar in Your Home

 Cost to Build a Wet Bar

-The cost to build a wet bar can run you anywhere from $500 up to $20,000 or even more, depending on how elaborate your features are, whether your bar has a sink, and if you decide to go the do-it-yourself route or hire a professional.
+According to U.S. News, the cost to build a wet bar is around $8,000 (CAD 10,000) on average, or even more, depending on how elaborate your features are, whether your bar has a sink, and if you decide to go the do-it-yourself route or hire a professional.

-Costs for materials such as countertops, cabinets, shelves, electrical wiring and outlets, lighting, plumbing and a sink (for a wet bar) depend largely on whether you're converting an old armoire, refurbishing furniture or installing a custom system.
+Costs for materials such as countertops, cabinets, shelves, electrical wiring and outlets, lighting, plumbing and a sink (for a wet bar) depend largely on whether you're converting an existing space, refurbishing and repurposing furniture or installing a custom system.